 Based on these results, we are initiating a Phase 2 clinical trial where we intend to treat patients with all three tumor types: platinum-resistant ovarian, endometrial, and bladder cancer.
 ACR-368 OncoSignature-positive patients, which we believe will represent 30% to 40% of patients of each tumor type, will receive ACR-368 monotherapy in a single arm Phase 2b trial for each of the three tumor types.
 The ACR-368 OncoSignature-negative patients with one of these three tumor types will receive ACR-368 combined with LDG in a Phase 1b trial, followed by expansion into a Phase 2 trial with the combination in all three tumor types.
 As a result, all patients with these tumor types that have been biopsied will be eligible to receive therapy.
-This Phase 2 clinical trial design and protocol has been cleared by the FDA and we have begun enrolling patients.
-Akoya will procure and manufacture the necessary supplies to perform the OncoSignature tests used in the Phase 2 clinical trial.
-Based on our communications with the FDA to date, we believe this trial, if successful, has the potential to be registrational for ACR-368 in each of the three tumor types.
+This Phase 2 clinical trial design and protocol has been cleared by FDA and we anticipate beginning patient enrollment in the second half of 2022.
+We believe this trial, if successful, has the potential to be registrational for ACR-368 in each of the three tumor types.

-We are carrying out our trial under the auspices of the master protocol guidance issued by the FDA in March 2022 to enable expedited drug development.
+We are carrying out our trial under the auspices of the master protocol guidance issued by FDA in March 2022 to enable expedited drug development.
 This guidance provides sponsors of drugs or biologics for the treatment of cancer and for which the RP2D has been established in prior studies, the opportunity to simultaneously evaluate more than one investigational drug and/or multiple cancer subpopulations within the same overall trial structure under master protocol in adult and pediatric cancers.

 We believe that use of our ACR-368 OncoSignature test to select patients predicted to be sensitive to ACR-368 for treatment will significantly increase the ORR, which has the potential to lead to accelerated approval for multiple cancers while avoiding treatment of patients with tumors that are not likely to respond.
-However, we cannot guarantee that the FDA will permit us to utilize an expedited approval process or that our intended approach will be sufficient for regulatory approval.
 We are planning to file an IND application amendment to add three additional cancer types under the same trial protocol design at a later time, including head and neck cancer, and cervical cancer.